 You need an intensive bleaching treatment if you want to colour darker hair light blonde.
 Such intensive colour treatments degrade the natural dark hair pigments to a larger extent than less intensive colourations.
 They therefore allow you to change your hair colour quite drastically so that you can easily turn your hazel hair to a brilliant light blonde.
 Don’t forget: Hair needs special care after colour treatments, especially after intensive bleaching.

 Bleached Hair Needs TLC

 After bleaching you should be particularly nice to your hair.
 It is the only way to keep it healthy, shiny and bouncy.
 Give your hair generous helpings of TLC if you bleach your hair regularly.
-Special hair care series for color-treated hair are ideal for this purpose because they contain very potent moisturisers, invaluable oils and hair remedies such as keratins and vitamins.
+Special hair care series for colour-treated hair are ideal for this purpose because they contain very potent moisturisers, invaluable oils and hair remedies such as keratins and vitamins.
 A conditioning rinse after every shampoo is obligatory.
 You can prevent your hair from going limp by applying the conditioners only to the hair ends and thoroughly rinsing the conditioners out after a short application.
 Refresh your hair by applying an intensive conditioning treatment or mask once a week.
-UV-protection is also very important to prevent your hair from color loss and dryness.
+UV-protection is also very important to prevent your hair from colour loss and dryness.